aidn3/hypixel-guild-discord-bridge/README.md

 - Chat Commands have been moved to their own instance in `config.yaml`.
 Only enable one instance when using websocket.
 - Project has been moved to ESM.
 Old plugins that still use commonjs will not work anymore.
 - The Minecraft bot and websocket have been stripped down to bare metal.
 Any plugins that use those features must be updated accordingly.
-- The punishment system has been revised and now uses `./configs/` to save it's state as a file.
+- The punishment system has been revised and now uses `./configs/` to save its state as a file.
 The `./configs/` directory is now git-ignored.
 - Any unexpected errors during the launching phase will result in a shutdown with an exit code instead of sending a notification.

 ## Table Of Contents